nvtkaszpir/kubectl-webhook/README.md

 # kubectl-webhook

-use adnanh/webhook to trigger kubectl, yeah it's ugly
+use adnanh/webhook to trigger kubectl

+yeah it's ugly